 Issue Date: August 9, 2010

-It’s a familiar scene at birthday celebrations: The guest of honor blows out the candles on his or her birthday cake.
+It’s a familiar scene at birthday parties and other celebrations: The guest of honor blows out the candles on his or her birthday cake.
 Thin ribbons of smoke escape from the wicks, signaling the guests to clap and cheer.

 But wait!
 The wicks begin to glow a fiery red.
 They flicker, and suddenly the flames reappear.
 Looking bemused, the birthday boy or girl tries to blow out the candles—again and again, much to the delight of the onlookers.